How to Make the Best Homemade Hamburger Buns

 - Once the yeast has proofed, add the melted butter and 1 egg to the yeast mixture.
 Stir well until the butter and egg are fully incorporated.

-- To either a large bowl or the bowl of an electric mixer, add yeast mixture and 1/2 cup of flour and mix well.
+- To either a large bowl or the bowl of an electric mixer, add yeast mixture, 1/2 cup of flour, salt, and mix well.

 - Begin adding flour, one cup at a time, mixing well between each addition until a sticky dough mixture begins to form and begins to pull away from the sides of the bowl.
 (See video.)